-- i.
-We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - ii.
-In our opinion, proper books of account have been kept by the Company, so far as appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us. - iii.
-The Company's statement of financial position and statement of profit or loss and other comprehensive income are in agreement with the books of account and returns.
+- We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose - In our opinion, proper books of account have been kept by the Company, so far as appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from branches not visited by us. - The Company's statement of financial position and statement of profit or loss and other comprehensive income are in agreement with the books of account and returns.